mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

 * Martyn will figure out how to get an extra line in the wall display for the pipeline jobs
 * TSC approves the plan for producing patch files on a pull request basis
 * TSC approved [Workflow Caching Design](/Design/WorkflowCaching.md)
 * Ross will apply `clang-format` and it will be merged into master shortly after the release.
-Then Stuart will move directories to simplify the builds afterwards.
+Then Stuart will move directories to simplify the builds sometime afterwards.
+The developer mailing list will be updated as things progress.